7 habits of unsuccessful departments

 Public relations, crime prevention and community meetings don’t amount to community policing but often are substituted for the hard work of communicating and collaborating.

 3. Assuming Integrity

-Audits and reviews of all aspects of policing that are subject to discretion and abuse should be a part of operational structure.
-This includes evidence, petty cash, working with youth, drug enforcement, traffic enforcement, and attendance patterns.
+Audits and reviews of all aspects of policing that are subject to discretion and abuse should be a part of the operational structure.
+This includes evidence, petty cash, working with youth, drug enforcement, traffic enforcement and attendance patterns.
 Monitoring officer conduct maintains discipline and serves as an early warning system for officers who need guidance.
-It also indentifies, rewards, and encourages integrity.
+It also identifies, rewards and encourages integrity.

 4. Exotic Training

 The default training strategy of ineffective police departments is “scheduling by brochure” – the lack of a focused set of training objectives in favor of catching training as it happens along.
 While it’s good to offer specialty training to keep officers interested and motivated, sending an officer to an underwater evidence recovery school makes little sense when basic competencies remain un-mastered.
 Underperforming police agencies fail to establish a cohesive and relevant training plan.